ghamesbrown/cs50/README.md

-# Havard CS50 (2020) Audit
+# Harvard CS50 (2020) Audit Report

-This course was audited by me the owner of this github account, where all coding labs and problems seem were done according to the tools and infastructure that was available.
+I, the owner of this GitHub account, conducted an audit of the Harvard CS50 (2020) course.
+During this audit, I completed several coding labs and problems using the available tools and infrastructure.

 ## Disclaimer

-All labs and problems were not submitted, but were do according to the expected results.
-Please do not use this material for any academic purpose given that no all problem sets were solved with Havard's CS50 library beside not using the most efficient algorithms.
+It is important to note that while all labs and problems were completed, they were not submitted formally.
+However, they were solved in accordance with the expected results.
+This material is not intended for use in any academic context, as not all problem sets were solved using Harvard's CS50 library, and some more efficient algorithms were not utilized.

-**Thank you.**
+Your understanding is greatly appreciated.